 - Offensive or derogatory jokes based on a protected category, racial or ethnic slurs;

 - Unwelcome comments about a person’s religion or religious garments;

 - Offensive remarks about a person’s age.

-What is the difference between a report of discrimination or harassment and a formal investigation?
+What is the difference between a report of discrimination or harassment and a formal complaint?

 There is a distinction between seeking support, resources, and reporting options and initiating a formal complaint.
 Students, employees and visitors may report concerns online to initiate a discussion about resources and reporting options.
 Once you make a report, if requested, a Compliance Officer will contact you to offer support and discuss your concerns.
-After talking with the Compliance Officer, and can then decide if they want to proceed with a formal investigation.
+After talking with the Compliance Officer, and can then decide if they want to proceed with a formal complaint and investigation.
 Please note that in some circumstances, the University may be obligated to proceed with an investigation but if this happens, you will be notified.
-If the employee or student who made the report would like to proceed with a formal investigation, the Compliance Officer will assign the investigation to the Assistant Compliance Officers.
+If the employee or student who made the report would like to make a formal complaint and proceed with an investigation, the Compliance Officer will assign the investigation to the Assistant Compliance Officers.

 What support or resources are offered to students or employees?

 Students or employees who have reported a form of discrimination or harassment have the right to request supportive measures or reasonable accommodations, including, but not limited to: